TimMangan/MSIX-PackageSupportFramework/README.md

 * [Instructions for authoring your own fixup DLL](Authoring.md)

 ## Get the pre-built Package Support Framework binaries
-Look for a versioned folder starting with ReleasePsf- that will contain pre-built release and debug builds of the PSF.
+Look for a versioned folder in the Develop branch code starting with "ZipRelease-v" that will contain pre-built release and debug builds of the PSF in a zip format.
 We are unable to use the GitHub "release" mechanism without breaking your ability to compare sources here to the original Microsoft sources.

 The older Microsoft builds for the Package Support Framework binaries from [Nuget.org](https://www.nuget.org/packages/Microsoft.PackageSupportFramework).
 To extract the binaries, rename the package extension to .zip, unzip the file, and locate the binaries in the /bin folder.
 In a future release we are planning to make it easier to locate the binaries directly on GitHub.

 ## Branch structure
-THe original Microsoft Package Support Framework adopts a **develop** and **master** branching style.
+The original Microsoft Package Support Framework adopted a **develop** and **master** branching style.
 In this TimMangan fork, the develop **develop** branch acts like the master and other branches are childs of develop.

 ### Master